 Corrective jaw surgery is an advanced and often life-changing procedure.
 For many of our patients in Northern Virginia, treatment leads to greater self-confidence and comfort, improvement in eating and chewing, and enhanced facial aesthetics.
 People who were never able to bite a sandwich or a piece of pizza may achieve normal function, and those who have been dissatisfied with their appearance are typically excited about the difference they see.

 At the same time, corrective jaw surgery is a complex and lengthy process, one that requires patient commitment and a skilled and experienced doctor.
-General dentists and other practitioners often refer their patients to Dr. Gocke and Dr. Whiting because of their expertise in the procedure and their personal and attentive approach to care.
+General dentists and other practitioners often refer their patients to Dr. Gocke because of his expertise in the procedure and his personal and attentive approach to care.

 Why Corrective Jaw Surgery and Why Our Practice?